-On May 4th, the House of Representatives passed the American Health Care Act (AHCA), and the Senate is currently preparing to vote on the Better Care Reconciliation Act (BCRA).
+In May, the House of Representatives passed the American Health Care Act (AHCA), and the Senate is currently preparing to vote on the Better Care Reconciliation Act (BCRA).
 Both of these bills will serve to repeal and replace the Affordable Care Act.
-If passed by the Senate, the AHCA will bring many changes to the federal Medicaid program, including devastating funding cuts.
+If passed, they will bring many changes to the federal Medicaid program, including devastating funding cuts.
 The ACHA proposes cutting $880 billion in federal spending on Medicaid over the next 10 years, while the BCRA proposes a $772 billion cut.

-- Decrease federal spending on Medicaid by $880 billion; and
+- Decrease federal spending on Medicaid by hundreds of billions of dollars

 - Place limits like per-capita caps on beneficiary groups, including children and individuals with disabilities.